jonodrew/uol-msc-cyber/CYM020 - Security management and governance/CYM020 week 03.md

 >
 >Additionally, for me this raises the following question: who owns the risk of the risk-sharer going bankrupt, and what treatment can be applied to this *other* than acceptance?
 Can it be mitigated through re-insurance?

+## Lesson 5: A simple scenario
+- [[Chris Mitchell]] takes us through a simple example of [[risk assessment]]
+- for a qualitative assessment that's given a numerical score, what's the impact of a function that sums the scores versus a function that calculates the product?
+	- There's no difference in the matrix that's output, so I suppose it comes down to whether you think a risk of 25/25 is going to impress folks more than 8/8
+	- However, if your risks are qualitative, your qualities will appear larger.
+For example: if you have a risk that is a 2/2, and you reduce the likelihood to 1, the sum function tells you that you've reduced the risk by 25% (4 --> 3), while the product function tells you that you've reduced the risk by 50% (4 --> 2).
+Which is a more accurate representation of the world?
+	- Equally, if the likelihood of an impact-2 risk increases from 1 to 2, has the risk overall become 33% greater (3 --> 4) or 100% greater (2 --> 4)?
+	- For me, this is the clearest problem with representing qualitative assessments numerically.
+Numbers are not neutral, and understanding their relationships, and the relationships created by functions, is non-trivial.
+- "Assigning values to risk probability and risk impact is a difficult and complex task" says Chris, king of understatement